-We write on behalf of 640,000 postal employees that directly support a \$1.6 trillion mailing industry that employs nearly 7.0 million other workers.
+We write on behalf of more than 640,000 postal employees that directly support a \$1.6 trillion mailing industry that employs nearly 7.0 million other workers.
 We are deeply concerned about the rapidly deteriorating financial situation of the United States Postal Service (USPS) as a result of the Covid-19 pandemic and the deep recession it is causing.

-In order to protect public health, promote economic recovery, and provide assurance that the Postal Service will be there for the American people, we call on Congress to enact legislation to provide: an immediate "public service" appropriation to the USPS of at least \$25 billion; quarterly emergency "public service" appropriations during Fiscal Year 2021 to cover the difference between postage revenues and total USPS expenses; provide a mechanism to reimburse the Postal Service for the cost of the Covid-19-related leave (both sick leave and family medical leave) provided by the Families First Coronavirus Response Act; and equal treatment for postal employees in legislation that authorizes and funds hazard pay for front-line workers in this crisis.
+In order to protect public health, promote economic recovery, and provide assurance that the Postal Service will be there for voters in the 2020 election, we call on Congress to enact legislation to provide: an immediate "public service" appropriation to the USPS of at least \$25 billion; quarterly emergency "public service" appropriations during Fiscal Year 2021 to cover the difference between postage revenues and total USPS expenses; treatment of the USPS as a covered employer in the program funding the cost of Covid-19-related sick leave and family medical leave that was enacted in the Families First legislation; and equal treatment for postal employees in legislation that authorizes and funds hazard pay for front-line workers in this crisis.
 In addition, we request removal of the Federal Finance Bank's (FFB) discretion to impose operational changes and policy conditions on any of the Postal Service's existing borrowing authorities as well as the elimination of the annual limit on these authorities.